Germany: Several people killed in Würzburg knife attack | DW | 25.06.2021

 German police say they have arrested a suspect in the Bavarian city, and there is no longer any danger to the public.

 Several people were killed in a knife attack in the city of Würzburg in Bavaria, around 120 kilometers (74.5 miles) east of Frankfurt, police said on Friday.
-Several others were injured.
+A number of others were injured.

 "There are no indication of a second suspect.
-There is NO danger to the population," they tweeted.
+There is no danger to the population," the police tweeted.

 A large police operation was underway and officers still have a large presence in the city.
 They sealed off large parts of the city center.